Welcome to the Best Practices Registry!

 Approaches

-Choose this to find programs and interventions that utilize specific approaches to preventing suicide, such as creating connectedness, intervening during acute crisis times, or addressing upstream factors, like housing and food security.
+Find programs and interventions that use specific approaches to preventing suicide, such as creating connectedness, intervening during times of acute crisis, or addressing upstream factors, like housing and food security.

 Suicide prevention efforts are most effective when they are guided by a strategic planning process.
 Strategic planning can help you focus your prevention efforts on the specific risk and protective factors in your community, identify activities that will be effective in preventing suicide in your context, and prioritize your efforts to achieve maximum impact.

-As you are looking through the programs and interventions on the BPR, remember to keep your specific population(s), setting, and/or goals in mind.
-Be sure to look for programs and interventions that address the risk and protective factors identified in your needs assessment and that are appropriate for the group(s) you are trying to reach.
+As you are looking through the programs and interventions on the BPR, remember to keep your specific group(s) of focus, setting(s), and/or goals in mind.
+Be sure to look for programs and interventions that are appropriate for the group(s) you are trying to reach and that address the risk and protective factors you’ve identified in your needs assessment.

 Here are some tips for selecting programs or interventions: